ceezey/ceezey/README.md

         • Stock Market, Trading, Crypto 📈
         • Lifestyle, My Gym Program, Bikes 🏋️
         • Self-Improvement 📖
     📫 How to reach me?
-My socials are on the left side of the screen 👀 ⚡ Fun fact: Very approachable!
+My socials are on the left side of the screen or on top 👀
+    ⚡ Fun fact: Very approachable!

 ## ⚡ Experience